Budapestby VisitCity Guides

 Original medieval walls stand testament to King Béla IV's thirteenth-century defensive fortress

-The Habsburgs rebuilt Buda Castle in grand Baroque style between 1749 and 1769.
-Architects Johann Lukas von Hildebrandt and Nicolaus Pacassi created the palace complex visitors see today, with its imposing facades and ceremonial courtyards.
-Under Empress Maria Theresa, the castle again became a center of learning, housing extensive libraries and impressive art collections.
+The Habsburgs rebuilt everything in Baroque style between 1749 and 1769.
+Architects Johann Lukas von Hildebrandt and Nicolaus Pacassi created what you see today, with those impressive walls and fancy courtyards.
+When Empress Maria Theresa was in charge, the castle became a learning center again, with big libraries and great art collections.

 Stone lion statue guarding entrance to grand palace courtyard with ornate Baroque facade